icterry/ianterry.io/_posts/2020-04-06-pass-the-hcispp-exam.md

 That was a pretty weak pun.

 What I mean is: as seekers and holders of the HCISPP, we can certainly be considered "early adopters".
-Unfortuantely, being a member of this respectable minority represents its own unique challenges...
+Unfortuantely, being a member of this respectable minority represents its own unique challenges.

-Specifically, there's practically nothing out there in terms of learning materials or study guides!
+Specifically, there's practically nothing out there in terms of learning materials or study guides for the HCISPP exam!

 If you've stumbled across this article, it's probably a result of having scoured the internet in search of a complete HCISPP study guide.
 I know when I began, it took a while to find enough study materials to be confident enough to sit for the exam.